Do not be surprised if your doctor doesn’t know the term, Leaky Gut (only progressive medical professionals recognize it as a diagnosable condition).

 3. Apple Cider Vinegar

-Avocados are an anti-inflammatory fruit, and it come by it naturally.
+Avocados are a naturally anti-inflammatory fruit.
 They are one of the best non-animal fats for your digestive system and will have you well on your way to digestive health by keeping your body full of healthy and lean fat.

 Have you heard the good news?
-Mangos aren’t just delicious and sweet, they’re also all-star microbiome supporters.
-A recent study published in Nutrition found that eating mangoes can help encourage your good gut bacteria!
+Mangos aren’t just delicious and sweet, they’re also all-star microbiome supporters thanks to their rich polyphenols and fiber content.
+A 2023 study published in Food Science Nutrition also found that daily consumption of fresh mango increased gut microbiome diversity.

 6. Bone Broth